-Then as now, de minimis meant "very small or trifling," Black's Law Dictionary (5th ed.
+Then as now, de minimis meant "very small or trifling."
+Black's Law Dictionary (5th ed.
 1979).
 It means "trifling, negligible."
 Id.
 (11th ed.
 2019).
 A de minimis cost or wrong is one the law will not notice or correct: de minimis non curat lex.
-This familiar maxim is usually translated, somewhat loosely, as "The law does not concern itself with trifles."
+The law does not concern itself with trifles.
 Ibid.
 Thus, under Hardison's reading, an "undue hardship" occurs whenever a religious accommodation generates any cost for an employer that is more than a trifle.
 A trifle plus a dollar cannot be reconciled with the words "undue hardship."

-As the petition notes, sources contemporaneous with the provision's enactment define hardship as "a condition that is difficult to endure," "suffering," "deprivation."
-Pet.
-17 n.6 (quoting dictionaries).
+Sources contemporaneous with the provision's enactment define hardship as "a condition that is difficult to endure," "suffering," "deprivation."
+E.g., Random House Dictionary of the English Language (1968).
 A "hardship"-a cost that is "difficult to endure"-far exceeds a trifle.
-If there were any question about that, the modifier "undue" further emphasizes Congress's meaning.
+The modifier "undue" further emphasizes Congress's meaning.
 See Black's Law Dictionary (5th ed.
 1979) (defining "undue" to mean "more than necessary; not proper; illegal"); id.
 (11th ed.
 2019) ("excessive or unwarranted").
 Not just any hardship will suffice, but only one that is "undue"-more than necessary, disproportionate to the religious-liberty problems to be solved for the employee.